arprasto/ScavengerHuntGame/README.md

 	2. click "overview" menu option in left page panel.
 	3. on curren page you will see "Visit App URL" hyper link.
 This will load your Node-Red editor in saperate page.

-	Note: execute below steps if you dont have base-64 node plugin else continue from step-6
+	Note: execute below steps 4 and 5, iff you dont have base-64 node plugin else continue from step-6
 <img src="./src/extresources/images/Snip20171106_14.png" allign="left"/>

 	4. On this Node Red editor page click menu -> Manage Palette -> Install.